Sponge Cake, Simple and All in One

 - Double Chocolate Brownies

 These brownies are delicious.
-I know that there are many, many recipes out there for chocolate brownies.
-These are easy to make and versatile for different uses.
-To take them to the next level try covering them in Chocolate Ganache. (linked at the...
+There are many recipes out there for chocolate brownies.
+These are easy to make and versatile.
+To take them to the next level try covering them in Chocolate Ganache.

 - How to Make a Simple Chocolate Ganache

 These cherry bakewell cup cakes are delicious.
-They tatse great with a good cup of tea.
+They taste great with a good cup of tea.